teslamotors/fleet-telemetry/README.md

 ## Configuring and running the service

-As a service provider, you will need to register a publicly available endpoint to receive device connections.
+Register a publicly available endpoint (DNS record) to receive device connections.
 Tesla devices will rely on a mutual TLS (mTLS) WebSocket to create a connection with the backend.
-The application has been designed to operate on top of Kubernetes, but you can run it as a standalone binary if you prefer.
+The application has been designed to operate on top of Kubernetes, but it can run as a standalone binary.

+See https://developer.tesla.com/docs/fleet-api#setup for setting up and registering a developer account. [check_csr.sh](tools/check_csr.sh) can be used to validate CSR submissions and ensure the account's public key is available.

+Configure vehicles for streaming using FleetAPI's [fleet-telemetry-config](https://developer.tesla.com/docs/fleet-api#fleet_telemetry_config).

 ### Install on Kubernetes with Helm Chart (recommended)
-For ease of installation and operation, we recommend running Fleet Telemetry on Kubernetes.
-Helm Charts help you define, install, and upgrade applications on Kubernetes.
-You can find a reference helm chart [here](https://github.com/teslamotors/helm-charts/blob/main/charts/fleet-telemetry/README.md).
+For ease of installation and operation, run Fleet Telemetry on Kubernetes or a similar environment.
+Helm Charts help define, install, and upgrade applications on Kubernetes.
+A reference helm chart is available [here](https://github.com/teslamotors/helm-charts/blob/main/charts/fleet-telemetry/README.md).

-### Install manually (skip this if you have installed with Helm on Kubernetes)
+### Install steps
 1. Allocate and assign a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name).
 This will be used in the server and client (vehicle) configuration.

 2. Design a simple hosting architecture.
 We recommend: Firewall/Loadbalancer -> Fleet Telemetry -> Kafka.

 3. Ensure mTLS connections are terminated on the Fleet Telemetry service.

-4. Configure the server
+4. Configure the server (Helm charts cover some of this configuration)
 ```
 {
   "host": string - hostname,